 Back in 1999, Wizards of the Coast began promoting the newest Pokémon TCG set, Jungle, by hosting prerelease events in bookstores and venues across the United States.
-Fans and guests that attended these events would receive an exclusive PRERELEASE Clefable — a rare variety of the holographic Clefable card that made its debut once the set released.
-The card was unaltered from its typical variant, save for a large PRERELEASE stamp in the bottom right corner of the main artwork box.
+Fans and guests that attended these events would receive an exclusive Prerelease Clefable — a rare variety of the holographic Clefable card that made its debut once the set was released.
+The card was unaltered from its typical variant, save for a large “PRERELEASE” stamp in the bottom right corner of the main artwork box.

-Until the 1999 International Tropical Mega Battle Tournament where, on the first day of festivities, then Wizards of the Coast DCI Tournament Manager Andrew Finch allegedly showed off 11 copies of the print-error Raichu.
-No other official records of the card showed up until 2009, when a forum reported on a private sale of the card for $10,500.
+Until the 1999 International Tropical Mega Battle Tournament where, on the first day of festivities, then Wizards of the Coast DCI Tournament Manager Andrew Finch allegedly showed off a copy of the print-error Raichu.
+Only a few other instances of Prerelease Raichu showing up on the internet have been recorded since then, until now.

 HM #2: Post Malone V, Katy Perry V & J Balvin V — 25th Anniversary Celebrity Promotional Gift Set